sitepress/website/pages/basics/globs.html.md

           %a{href: page.request_path}=page.data.fetch("title")
 ```

-Refer to the Ruby [Dir#glob](https://ruby-doc.org/core-2.2.0/Dir.html#method-c-glob) documentation for the patterns you may use to glob resources.
+Refer to the Ruby [Dir#glob](https://ruby-doc.org/core-2.2.0/Dir.html#method-c-glob) documentation for patterns you may use to glob resources.